Arena Sofia

-Arena 8888 Sofia (Арена София, /bg/) is a multi-purpose indoor arena located in Sofia, Bulgaria.
-Opened in July 2011, it has a seating capacity of 12,373.
+Arena Sofia (Арена София, /bg/), currently known as Arena 8888 Sofia for sponsorship reasons, is a multi-purpose indoor arena located in Sofia, Bulgaria.
+Opened in July 2011, it has a general seating capacity of 12,373.

+Designed as a universal hall for cultural events and sports, the arena could host up to 30 types of sports, including basketball, volleyball, handball, futsal, boxing, tennis, weightlifting, fencing and gymnastics competitions, as well as concerts with a maximum capacity of 17,906 in its largest configuration.

 It was formerly called Arena Armeets after the Bulgarian insurance company Armeets purchased the naming rights, until the sponsorship was terminated in October 2022.

-Designed as a universal hall for cultural events and sports, the arena could host up to 30 types of sports, including basketball, volleyball, handball, futsal, boxing, tennis, weightlifting, fencing and gymnastics competitions, as well as concerts with a maximum capacity of 17,906.
-There are 887 parking lots, 614 of them placed in a central exterior parking, 231 placed in near streets and 42 designated for disabled people.
+Since September 2024, it is sponsored by the online gambling platform 8888.bg.